vcolavin/HackerTyper/README.md

 HackerTyper
 ===========

-Clone of hackertyper.net, mostly completed in one afternoon for fun at DBC.
+Ruby command line clone of hackertyper.net, mostly completed in one afternoon for fun at DBC.

+Will take one ARGV argument for a pathname to the file to open.
+If no argument is given, defaults to opening and typing itself.